5 Reasons Why Your Algo Trading Strategy is Failing and How to Fix It

 The Problem:

 Factors like liquidity, slippage, impact costs, and circuit breakers can disrupt even the best algo strategies.
-Many traders backtest on historical prices without accounting for real-world execution challenges.
+One of the many mistakes that traders make in algo trading is that they backtest on historical prices without accounting for real-world execution challenges.

 The Fix: